TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019/03/2019-03-31-why-i-bought-the-sawstop-pcs.md

 I don't make a ton of money doing these videos.
 I certainly don't come close to making enough to quit my day job, if I wasn't already retired.
 But last year you guys bought me a new computer, and this year you bought me this saw.
 Thanks, everyone, that was so thoughtful of you! 😛

 So like I said, I bought it because I could.
-(And I figured out how to fit it in my workshop.)
+(And I figured out how to fit it in my workshop, but I'll explain that in the video.)

 ## The reasons I almost didn't buy it